 Oscar Nkala is a Zimbabwean journalist and wildlife crimes researcher who works across Southern and East Africa, from Bulawayo in Zimbabwe and Gaborone in Botswana.
 He is a correspondent for National Geographic and seven global defence, aerospace and mining news outlets.
-He featured as a journalist / investigator in When Giants Fall, a US-produced documentary detailing the slaughter of African elephants for their ivory, due to be released in 2016.
+He featured as a journalist / investigator in When Giants Fall, a US-produced documentary detailing the slaughter of African elephants for their ivory.

 Estacio Valoi is a Mozambican journalist who assists Oxpeckers with transnational investigations into environmental problems in the sub-Saharan region.
 He has covered a wide range of investigations for Zambeze newspaper in Mozambique and as a freelancer for international media outlets.
 His investigations have been featured by the Forum for African Investigative Reporters, German radio station Deutsche Welle, South African television stations, and the Reuters Thompson Foundation, among others.

 Lawrence Seretse is an investigative journalist based in Botswana who assists Oxpeckers with investigations into environmental and wildlife problems in the region.
 He has covered a wide range of investigations on lion smuggling, economic corruption and embezzlement in Botswana’s intelligence organs for Mmegiand Botswana Gazette, and as a freelancer for international media.
 In 2014 he became editor and head of investigations at The Botswana Gazette.
 He is a finalist in the CNN MultiChoice African Journalist 2016 Awards for an ongoing investigation into Wilderness Safaris.